Navigating Heat Pump Retrofits - A Guide for Facility Managers

 Facility Managers can assist here in a variety of ways:

-• By assessing whether existing plant layouts can be rationalised
+• By assessing whether existing plant layouts can be rationalised or reconfigured in a more space efficient way.

-• By assessing whether Building Maintenance Units (BMUs) are still the best maintenance option for the building facade, given the significant physical footprint BMUs and their associated tracks occupy;
+• By assessing whether Building Maintenance Units (BMUs) are still the best maintenance option for the building facade, given the significant physical footprint BMUs and their associated tracks occupy.

-• Through commissioning structural engineering reviews to
+• Through commissioning structural engineering reviews to determine potential locations of plant platforms; and

 • By ensuring that the roof condition is well maintained and any required water proofing remediation works are undertaken well ahead of future plant installations.